 A field converter can alter a field’s database schema and convert the related data to a new format.
-In Django it is for example not possible to alter a ManyToManyField to a CharField, it is not possible to convert from and to a ManyToManyField.
+For example in Django it is not possible to alter a ManyToManyField to a CharField or to convert from and to a ManyToManyField.
 The alter_field function of the schema editor would not work in this case.
 If you want to convert it you have to create a new column and remove the old one instead of altering.
 This is something that you do with a field converter.

 When the field type changes or the field’s property changes Baserow is going to check if there is an applicable converter.
 It does so by looping over the registered field is_applicable method which determines based on the